From the Archive - MOVIE REVIEW - Bloodrayne

 Bloodrayne

-: Uwe Boll
+Director: Uwe Boll

-: Guinevere Turner, based on the Majesco videogame series
+Writer: Guinevere Turner, based on the Majesco videogame series

-: Shawn Williamson, Dan Clarke, Uwe Boll
+Producers: Shawn Williamson, Dan Clarke, Uwe Boll

-: Kristanna Loken, Ben Kingsley, Michael Madsen, Matt Davis, Michelle Rodriguez, Will Sanderson, Billy Zane, Meat Loaf Aday, Udo Kier
+Stars: Kristanna Loken, Ben Kingsley, Michael Madsen, Matt Davis, Michelle Rodriguez, Will Sanderson, Billy Zane, Meat Loaf Aday, Udo Kier

 I’m not sure if I can handle this becoming a tradition, but here we are for the second consecutive year with a movie adaptation of a video game, directed by Uwe Boll, released into the box-office hinterlands of early January.
-Boll has for video games the same tragic enthusiasm Lennie had for small animals in
+Boll has for video games the same tragic enthusiasm Lennie had for small animals in Of Mice and Men.
+He’s already filmed The House of the Dead and Alone in the Dark, and more are on the way.
+In mounting these productions so quickly Boll may be trying to ape the career of B-movie legend William “One Shot” Beaudine, who directed gaffe-infested cheapies like Billy the Kid versus Dracula and Bela Lugosi Meets a Brooklyn Gorilla, and whose shooting technique needs no further explication.

-Of Mice and Men.
+I’m not sure if I can handle this becoming a tradition, but here we are for the second consecutive year with a movie adaptation of a video game, directed by Uwe Boll, released into the box-office hinterlands of early January.
+Boll has for video games the same tragic enthusiasm Lennie had for small animals in Of Mice and Men.
 He’s already filmed The House of the Dead and Alone in the Dark, and more are on the way.
 In mounting these productions so quickly Boll may be trying to ape the career of B-movie legend William “One Shot” Beaudine, who directed gaffe-infested cheapies like Billy the Kid versus Dracula and Bela Lugosi Meets a Brooklyn Gorilla, and whose shooting technique needs no further explication.

-Bloodrayne, today’s exhibit, is that it is not, from first frame to last, as staggeringly incompetent or incomprehensible as Alone in the Dark was.
+The best I can say about Bloodrayne, today’s exhibit, is that it is not, from first frame to last, as staggeringly incompetent or incomprehensible as Alone in the Dark was.
 Most of the time it is simply silly.
 For Boll this is progress – though not always in sensible order the scenes which seem to belong near the start of the movie do so and ditto the end.
 From there it’s hard to find positives: the visual effects are forgettable, the combat unremarkable, the story derivative when you can actually follow it.
 The costumes are Ren-Faire hand-me-downs and the sets look ready to collapse if bumped into; the budget is listed at $25 Million, and I suspect $22 Million of it was smuggled away in laundry bags.
 You can’t expect much bang for your buck in early January.
 You can still ask for more than this, though.
 A lot more.

 The game, by Majesco, is only middlingly-popular and not too highly regarded, though it sold well enough to merit a sequel.
 I suppose the box cover made the case for adaptation – a bosomy redhead in black leather with vampire fangs and two giant blades.
 It reminds me of the scene in Tim Burton’s Ed Wood when the cult filmmaker is applying for a job, asks “Is there a script?”, and the distributor snorts, “F*** no!
-But there’s a poster!
+But there’s a poster!”

 The background is not much more than Blade with mammaries: Rayne (Kristanna Loken of Terminator 3) is a dhampir – half-human, half-vampire – who allies with a secret group known as the Brimstone Society to combat evil.
 Because sucking blood is okay, even kind of hot, if you’re doing it to bad people.
 The games took place in World War II and modern times – inexplicably, this version is set in an unnamed Eastern European country in an unidentified but sort-of-swashbuckling era: call it Romania-esque in the 18th-or-maybe-early-19th century.
 Most of the characters speak American-inflected English, they just drop the contractions and hope we’ll consider it refined.